-Thinking about a brand refresh for the New Year?
+Thinking about a brand refresh?
 Maybe you actually need a full brand overhaul instead.
 In this post, we’re going to weigh in on some common scenarios.
 But first…brand refresh, brand overhaul.
 What’s the difference?
 Pretend, for a second, that your company is a home.
 Performing a brand refresh would be like making over the house.
 Maybe you just need some fresh paint; maybe you want to tear everything down to the studs and rebuild.
 Either way, the frame of the house still stands through it all.
 Tearing the house to the ground and building something different—or moving to another house altogether?
 That’s a brand overhaul.
 As you can imagine, one takes a lot less time, effort and money than the other.
 But which is appropriate for you?

 Have you added to your services?

 We get it—things change, and no brand stands still for long.
 If you’ve moved into consulting and away from products, for example, you may feel you need a clean break from what your business was in the past.
 But take a look at your customer base—perhaps they’re willing to change right along with you.
 A full brand overhaul here could confuse your current buyers, and cause you to lose a lot of potential converts.
 A brand refresh is more in order.

 Have you been dragged through the mud?

 Perhaps your founder has been involved in a scandal, or you’ve had a major client very publicly threaten to sue you, or you’ve fallen victim to any one of a thousand other things that can destroy a reputation in today’s fragile online age.
 When all other hope is lost, rebranding is often the only hope left.
 Here we’d recommend picking up the pieces and starting again fresh.

 Business owners often have a hard time looking at their own brands.
 As we’re fond of saying, “You can’t see the label on the bottle when you’re INSIDE the bottle.”